luisfromero/ppnn/README.md

 This project serves as a valuable resource for environmentalists, policymakers, and researchers interested in understanding and preserving the visual integrity of Spain's national parks.
 For any inquiries or collaborations, feel free to contact the project maintainers.
+(Esto lo ha puesto ChatGPT, que me está ayudando, sobre todo, a traducir :)